seth586/guides/FreeNAS/wallets/rtl.md

 Go back to orbot's main screen, and select the gear icon under `tor enabled apps`.
 Add your favorite tor compatible browser (I use brave) `Brave`, then press back.
 Click `stop` on the big onion logo.
 Exit orbot and reopen it.
 Turn on `VPN Mode`.
 Start your connection to the tor network by clicking on the big onion (if it has not automatically connected already)

 Now open Tor browser and type in the onion address (example `z1234567890abc.onion:3000`) Only you have access to this website!
 All traffic in the brave browser will go over Tor (which is slower than clearnet).
-TO go back to clearnet browsing, turn off VPN mode in Orbot.
+To go back to clearnet browsing, turn off VPN mode in Orbot.

 #### Client Setup: Windows Tor Browser